A substantial revision of the undergraduate curricula became active in Fall 2012.

 - Undergraduate curriculum for students who entered BEFORE Fall 2007

-Computer Science is a relatively young but extremely rich and diverse discipline.
+Computer Science is an extremely rich and diverse discipline.
 At one end of the spectrum, computer science may be viewed as the formal study of what can be computed and what resources are required for computation.
 At the other end of the spectrum, computer science may be seen as the application of human resources, software and, of course, computers to solve computational problems relating to society's and individuals' needs.

 A well-trained computer scientist requires a knowledge of both ends of this spectrum--and several points in between.
 The Computer Science program in the Department of Computer Science is intended to provide that broad background.
 Along with a strong theoretical component, the Computer Science program places special emphasis on the development of applied skills in design, implementation, and validation of computer systems.
 In our experience, industry and graduate programs alike value--above all--people who can solve real problems, and who come prepared to use the tools of their trade.